omo776/P5_toy/README.md

 //P5_toy

-A color-changing toy built using P5JS and hosted on the web.
+A color-changing toy built using P5JS and hosted on the web (https://omo776.github.io/P5_toy/)